-This section describes the procedure for enabling BART backup and recovery management for a database server:
+This section describes the procedure for enabling BART backup and recovery management for a database server.
+To configure the database server, you need to:

-- Authorizing SSH/SCP access without a password prompt. - · Creating and configuring a replication database user. - Updating the BART configuration file (server section). - Enabling WAL archiving of the server. - Verifying the server configuration settings.
+- Authorize SSH/SCP access without a password prompt. - Create and configure a replication database user. - Update the BART configuration file (server section). - Enable WAL archiving of the server. - Verify the server configuration settings.